Dexalot/dexalot-docs/docs/en/contracts/Errors.md

 PB-MING-01: gas can not be less than 200000 minimum gas required

-PB-MPGT-01: bridge fee multipler is greater than 100%
+PB-MPGT-01: bridge fee multiplier is greater than 100%

 PB-NFUN-01: unknown function call